Thursday, 22 November 2018

 Maria Gouveia

-Myself and Maria Gouveia at her front-door garden on 16 Beach Rd in Bondi, Sydney.
+Myself and Maria Gouveia at her front-door garden on 16 Beach Road, in Bondi, Sydney.